andreicioban/Blog-posts-Fullstack-JS/README.md

 #### [eslint](https://www.npmjs.com/package/eslint)

   `eslint` is a similar tool to `jshint`, the difference is that in case of `eslint` you can define your own rules, this making the tool more flexible.
-Ofcourse it comes with lots of predefined rules which you can configure to fulfill your needs.
+Of course it comes with lots of predefined rules which you can configure to fulfill your needs.

   Install the package just like `jshint` and add the following script to `npm`: